hmrc/pillar2-submission-api/README.md

 ```shell
 sbt validateOas
 ```
-This validates the generated specification against OpenAPI standards to ensure compliance and detect any structural errors.
+This validates the generated specification (from `sbt routesToYamlOas`) against OpenAPI standards to ensure compliance and detect any structural errors.
 It is, however, the API Platform team's advice that the OAS is also validated using [Swagged Editor](https://editor.swagger.io/) before publishing.

 ### Publishing
 Generating the OAS does not automatically publish it.
 If the new changes warrant publication e.g. endpoints introduced/deprecated, the validated OAS needs to replace the application.yaml file in 'resources/public/api/conf/1.0'.
 The API Platform will detect the new changes and process the file for publication on Developer Hub.